 We now have proof that fibromyalgia symptoms are real.
 As you will see throughout the website, the last fifteen years have brought great improvement in the Medical study of fibromyalgia.
 Many scientific studies have measured physical characteristics in fibro sufferers, even at the cellular level, that differ substantially from the non-fibro population.

 So at least, in the 21st Century there's no remaining doubt that fibromyalgia symptoms are real.
-And, in fact as of July 25, 2010, fibromyalgia was officially recognized as a condition that justifies USA Social Security Disability benefits.
+And, in fact as of July 25, 2010, fibromyalgia was officially recognized as a condition that allows for USA Social Security Disability benefits.

 You can read the process and evidence required to gain a favorable ruling in the SSA's own words at fibromyalgia-disability-evaluation.
 Also, on October 1, 2015, Fibromyalgia became an official diagnosis (USA-list of billing codes) M79.7